tophefo/IpCamera/README.md

-# <bindingName> Binding
+# IpCamera Binding

 This binding allows you to use IP cameras in Openhab 2.
 If the brand of camera does not have a full API then the camera will only fetch a picture/stream and will not have any support for alarms, or any of the other advanced features that the binding has implemented.
-Each brand that does have an API will have different features, as each brands API is different and hence the support in this binding will differ between brands.
-Choose your camera wisely by looking at what the APIs allow you to do or ask in the forum what cameras can perform the task you are after.

-In Alphabetical order the brands that are known to have an API are:
+Each brand that has an API is listed below in Alphabetical order:

 **AMCREST**